-ARTICLE 9.
+ARTICLE 9. a.
 No defensive player shall charge into a passer or throw him to the ground when it is obvious the ball has been thrown.
 (Exception: A defensive player who is blocked by a Team A player[s] with a force so that he has no opportunity to avoid contact with the passer.
 However, this does not relieve the defensive player of responsibility for personal fouls as described in elsewhere in this section.)
 (A.R.
 2-30-4-I and II; A.R.
 9-1-9-I; and A.R.10-2-2-XIII).
-The penalty is added to the end of the last run when it ends beyond the neutral zone and there is no change of team possession during the down.